-The first Italian immigrants arrived in Southern Brazil in 1875, and brought with them their rich customs, such as the habit of celebrating the harvest of grapes and other agricultural products.
-At the end of the 19th century, there were so many producers throwing parties in their backyards that they decided to throw only one party.
-That is when the Agroindustrial Fair was born, turned into the National Grape Festival of Caxias do Sul in 1931.
+The first Italian immigrants arrived in the Brazilian Southern Region in 1875 and they brought with them their rich traditions, such as the one of celebrating the harvesting of grapes and other fruits.
+Later in the 19th Century, there were so many farmers celebrating on their own that they decided to create one single festival.
+Then the traditional Feira Agroindustrial (Agribusiness Fair) started, later, in 1931, called the Brazilian Grape Festival of Caxias do Sul.

-The Grape Festival takes you for a kinesthetic tour through a very Brazilian Italy.
-In two pavilions of the Parque de Eventos, you can taste the local cuisine, watch parades and memorable shows, enjoy scenic exposures, root for beautiful women in the competition for the Queen of the festival, and feast on wines, grapes, and derivatives.
+The Grape Festival takes you to a synesthetic tour through a Brazilian Italy.
+In both halls of Parque de Eventos, you’ll be able to taste the plentiful local cuisine, watch parades and memorable presentations, attend exhibitions, cheer for pretty women in the “queen of the festival contest” and still savor wines, grapes and by-products.

 Do not drink and drive.